Hagerman Center for Entrepreneurship & Innovation

 2. UM-Flint student participation in center activities, including assisting in the management of the center.

-3. Partnerships with others in the entrepreneurial ecosystem, including key stakeholders such as UM-Flint organizations, UM-Flint faculty and alumni, and the business community
+3. Partnerships with others in the entrepreneurial ecosystem, including key stakeholders such as Univeristy of Michigan-Flint organizations, University of Michigan-Flint faculty and alumni, and the business community

 4. Connecting potential entrepreneurs and practicing entrepreneurs with the most appropriate resources.